 In the previous post, we learned that market makers are able to profit from the bid-ask spread but need to bear the risk of holding onto a large amount of assets.
-There is another type of traders – arbitrage traders whose trading strategy is known to be risk free.
+There is another type of trader – arbitrage traders whose trading strategy is known to be risk free.

 What is arbitrage trading and is it really risk free?